Argyrolagus

 Argyrolagus is an extinct genus of South American metatherian, belonging to the order Polydolopimorpha from the Early Pliocene Monte Hermoso Formation, Patagonia, Argentina.

-Description

-Jumping on its hind legs, the 15-20 cm long (without tail) Argyrolagus resembled a gerbil or kultarr.
+Jumping on its hind legs, the 15-20 cm long (without tail) Argyrolagus bore a great deal of resemblance to the greater bilby, demonstrating convergent evolution with its marsupial relative.
 It had a long tail for balance, and a narrow head with a pointed snout.
 Judging from its huge eyes, Argyrolagus was nocturnal.
 The form of its teeth suggest that it would have fed on desert plants.
 A 2019 study confirmed that Argyrolagus was probably adapted for bipedal jumping and was probably also well adapted for digging.